AMENDMENTThis chapter was refreshed in June 2023.

 Ongoing appropriate adoption support ensures that adopters continue to understand the potential impact of abuse and neglect on their adopted child’s behaviour as they grow older and equips them to provide stable and secure attachments.

 Adoption Support includes any support likely to be required for an adoptive placement to endure through to adulthood and is applicable to both existing and new situations.

-Local authorities must make arrangements, as part of their adoption service, for the provision of a range of adoption support services.
+Adoption agencies must make arrangements for the provision of a range of adoption support services.

 Under the Adoption and Children Act 2002 (as amended by the Children and Families Act 2014), the local authority has a duty to provide information on adoption support services to:

 - Anyone contacting the agency to request information about adopting a child;